SkoolNotes/Taproot/2020HIST201/KBhHIST201Ottomans1500.md

     * Late 1500s-now: "world empires => "modern world system"
         * "Politically fragmented but economically united"
         * Modern world spread influence by bringing outlying districts into a single economic structure
-        * Spread and grown through competition
+        * Spread and grown through competition, where there are winners and loosers
-        *